Natural gas furnaces need sufficient space and airflow to work right.

 Although furnace rooms are often also used for laundry and storage space, you should keep yours free of items that could be fire hazards.

 - Cleaning or laundry products

 - Rags and papers

 - Used filters

-If you have a cat, place your litter box somewhere else.
+If you have a cat, place your litter box in another room.
 Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could circulate the smelly odors throughout your home.
+Plus, the furnace could move the stinky odors around your home.

-You should also frequently clean around your furnace to block dust from developing.
+You should also routinely sweep by your furnace to block dust from accumulating.